piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - How we can use Azure DevOps wiki to collaborate on a project

-### Day 15:

-### Day 16: Azure DevOps best practices 🚢
+### Day 15: Azure DevOps Security best practices 🚢

+- Azure DevOps Access Control
+- Organization Settings
+- Agent pools Management
+- Pipeline settings
+- Project-level Settings
+- Pipeline security
-- Git branching
+- Repo settings
+- Authentication and Authorization
 - Secrets and credentials access

-- Service principal and service connection
-- Deployment strategies
+### Day 16:

 ### Contributions are welcome: